GAC: Stabilizing Asynchronous RL Training for LLMs via Gradient Alignment Control: Introduction

-\item \textbf{A dynamics-aware stabilization method with convergence guarantees.} Motivated by the above findings, we propose \textsc{GAC} (Gradient Alignment Control), a simple yet effective mechanism for stabilizing asynchronous reinforcement learning by explicitly regulating its progress along stale-aligned update directions. \textsc{GAC} leverages the cosine similarity between consecutive policy gradients to adaptively project the current gradient relative to the previous update and modulate the effective gradient direction, thereby preventing excessive movement along highly correlated directions that can lead to overshooting and instability.
-We provide theoretical analysis (Proposition~\ref{prop:bias_reduction_0}) showing that \textsc{GAC} can reduce alignment-induced bias and improve the convergence stability of asynchronous RL.
-Importantly, \textsc{GAC} is algorithm- and system-agnostic, and can be readily integrated with existing RL algorithms and distributed training systems to stabilize large-scale asynchronous RL training.
+\item \textbf{A dynamics-aware stabilization method with convergence guarantees.} We propose \textsc{GAC} (Gradient Alignment Control), a mechanism that stabilizes asynchronous RL by explicitly regulating progress along stale-aligned update directions via adaptive gradient projection.
+We provide theoretical analysis (Proposition~\ref{prop:bias_reduction_0}) showing that \textsc{GAC} reduces alignment-induced bias and improves convergence stability. \textsc{GAC} is algorithm- and system-agnostic, and can be readily integrated with existing RL algorithms and distributed training systems.